vpvinc/p8_aws_sparks_dim_red/README.md

 - Edit software settings:

 select "Load JSON from S3" and write the path to MyConfig.json in an accessible s3 repo.
-This file contains values to modify some default properties of the software installed in the previous step The properties modified are the following:
+This file contains values to modify some default properties of the software installed in the previous step.
+The properties modified are the following:

 [maximizeResourceAllocation](https://docs.aws.amazon.com/emr/latest/ReleaseGuide/emr-spark-configure.html#emr-spark-maximizeresourceallocation) -> True: let AWS optimize spark properties to maximise resource allocation